 I smiled at the idea.
 Even then both of us expected Tabitha to arrive with airs and graces.
 I wanted to get a close observation but, as a witness, I had to be kept under lock and key with Lydia, who had been instructed by her superiors to accompany me at all times.
 I was glad to have her with me.
 At night in the hotel room I was contained in, my mind gave way to lonely thoughts.

 To my surprise, although there were many calling the Boss Lady a murdering psychopath and baying for her blood, there were so many others who still hailed her as some kind of hero.
 She was a hero to the people of the Shanties for being bold enough to provide them with what they needed to survive.
 She was a hero to victims of sexual assault and violence given her own story, and her willingness to do whatever it took to open people’s eyes to what was a huge problem in the Shady City.
 That was no excuse though.
 In the eyes of the law two horrific crimes do not cancel each other out.
 She wasn’t in the Shanties any more.
-She was in the north, and there she was seen as a monster.
+She was in the hands of the Law Makers and there she was seen as a monster.

 “Here she comes,” said Lydia with a hand on my shoulder, pulling me from my thoughts.